deka108/deka108/README.md

 machine learning, data engineering),
 - the modern trend in devops and cloud native solutions (kubernetes, helm),

-and not afraid to venture further to the research world beyond the available tools to make things work better.
+and always ready to venture into the research world beyond the available tools to make things work better.

 ### 🧑🏽‍🎨 My Interest